charkes/hypercard-center/HyperTalkReference/hypertalkbasics/HyperTalk-and-scripts.md

 In HyperTalk, responding to an event is called <b>handling</b> the event.
 As a scripter, you write a specific handler for each event that you want your stack to handle.
 A collection of handlers is called a script.

-The following graphic shows a handler for the <code>mouseUp</code> event.
+The following graphic shows a handler for the `mouseUp` event.
 It’s part of the script of card button id 1.

 [[image:%stack%/Card3.jpg]]